-Nowadays it happens very often that our jobs have become our life.
-Job competition is keen, we’re probably all feeling the need to perform to our maximum and so we do a lot of extra hours of work.
+Nowadays, our lives seem to be consumed by our jobs.
+Job competition is strong, we are probably all feeling the need to perform to our maximum and often do a lot of extra hours of work.
 This is not the only thing.
 In this day and age we are experiencing an information overload.
 Did you know that more new information has been generated within the last 30 years than in the previous 5,000?!
-Being surrounded with so much information causes the so called busy lethargy: People are having trouble making decisions and feel that they are running themselves ragged, but still not getting anywhere.
+Being surrounded with so much information causes the so-called busy lethargy: having trouble making decisions and feeling that you are running yourself ragged, but still not getting anywhere.

 Do you feel this way sometimes?